Loser Weeper: Most important win

-Loser Weeper's most important triumph of his career came on May 31, 1950, when he beat a strong contingent in the Suburban Handicap, in which Forence Whitaker's My Request finished a neck back in second place.
+Loser Weeper's most important triumph of his career came on May 31, 1950, when he beat a strong contingent in the Suburban Handicap, in which Florence Whitaker's My Request finished a neck back in second place.
 The overwhelming favorite among bettors was Christopher Chenery's Kentucky Derby runner-up and Preakness winner Hill Prince, who ran a crowd-shocking third.
 The eventual 1950 American Horse of the Year finished more than seven lengths behind Loser Weeper.
 In sixth place came Deering Howe's aging gelding Donor, followed by Flying Missel, the second choice of the betting public owned by King Ranch, who was seventh and last.

 At New York's Empire City Race Track, Loser Weeper won the $50,000 Butler Handicap when Three Rings was disqualified for interference after posting a race-record time for a mile and three-sixteenths that was never surpassed in the event's nineteen-year history.

 In addition to his important wins, Loser Weeper ran third behind Cochise and runner-up My Request in the Massachusetts Handicap at Suffolk Downs.
 The winning time of 2:01 4/5 broke the track record by four-fifths of a second on a track rated fast.